 Tags: adolescence, child brides, childbirth, Clinton Global Initiative, collectivity, community, consent, culture, death rate, Desmond Tutu, developing world, disenfranchisement, domestic violence, economy, education, emancipation, employment, enforced marriage, ethics, family, Ford Foundation, gender inequality, girl's rights, health, HIV, human rights, humanity, income, internationalism, law enforcement, liberation, marginalisation, marriage, Mary Robinson, misogyny, morality, motherhood, natural disasters, NoVo Founadation, poverty, racism, religion, security, sexual abuse, slavery, social change, social development, tradition, victimisation

-- Mugen on Children: the ultimate excuse
+- free money on Children: the ultimate excuse